pt9999/fixlang_minilib/doc/lib/encoding/xml.md

 #### make: XmlElement -> XmlDocument;

-Creates a XML document with specified document element.
+Creates a XML document with the specified document element.

 #### add_to_prolog: XmlNode -> XmlDocument -> XmlDocument;